We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Pros and cons of Allstate car insurance

-Dedicated Agents: When you sign up for an auto insurance policy through Allstate, you will be assigned to a specific Allstate agent, who can help you to find ways to save on your policy, improve your coverage, file an insurance claim, or answer any questions that you may have along the way.
+Dedicated agents.
+Allstate drivers are assigned an Allstate agent, who can help you find ways to save on your policy, improve your coverage, file an insurance claim and more.

 Coverage costs tend to be above average.
-Some insurance providers make their name with the lowest rates in the industry — Allstate isn’t one of those providers.
-While the company does offer an extensive discounts list, you can expect to pay slightly more than you would with other comparable providers.
+Allstate does offer an extensive discounts list, but you can expect to pay slightly more than you would with other comparable providers in some areas.

-What do customers say about Allstate auto insurance?
+What do customers say about Allstate car insurance?

 Allstate isn’t highly rated for customer service, according to data from the Better Business Bureau and other institutions.
 However, the company is rated average for customer satisfaction, meaning that to most customers, it isn’t significantly better or worse to deal with than other comparable providers.